 Outside condensation is formed when the outside surface of the glass drops below the outdoor dew point temperature.
 Homeowners that have invested in brand new double glazing may find that their windows are prone to outside condensation.
 This is because the units are made with low emissivity glass, which has enhanced thermal insulation properties.
 As a result, the outer pane of glass does not get warmed by heat escaping from the inside of the Fife property, meaning the glass remains cooler compared to less energy efficient windows.

 External condensation can occur in certain climatic conditions with high humidity levels and particularly cold weather.
 When this happens, it is possible that external condensation can appear on some windows but not others.
 This is due to the localised atmospheric conditions, such as shelter from nearby trees or buildings, variable air currents and wind speeds, and varying levels of nearby vegetation.
-Condensation on the outside of a brand new window is in no way an indication of a defective unit; instead, it highlights that the double glazing is actively reducing heat loss through the glass.
+Condensation on the outside of a brand-new window is in no way an indication of a defective unit; instead, it highlights that the double glazing is actively reducing heat loss through the glass.

-How to Prevent This Issue?
+How to Prevent Condensation in Double Glazing?

 Want to Improve Your Home?

 If you’d like to prevent condensation within your home with our double glazing products, don’t hesitate to get in touch.
-You can call our team on 01383 851 951 or fill out our online contact form and we’ll reach out to you.
+You can call our team on 01383 851 951 or fill out our online contact form, and we’ll reach out to you.

 For those who have a specific double glazing product in mind for their property, start an online quote.
 Simply enter a few details and we’ll send over a bespoke estimate.

 Or you can book a visit to our showroom.
 Not only will you be able to see our excellent product range face-to-face but you’ll be able to discuss them with our friendly team.
-Click here to book your appointment.

 Categories: Help & Advice